There’s a place where your grief is entirely welcome – and you won’t hear a single platitude.

 Each day over the course of 30 days, you’ll receive an email with a writing prompt encouraging you to explore an aspect of your grief.
 The prompts aren’t like the typical “tell me about the funeral” prompts – they’re deeper, more complex, and designed to bring you to new and unusual vantage points.

-You can share your writing, and your experience of writing, with all of this session’s participants in your private facebook group.
-The group is a safe, respectful, beautiful place – it’s where you’ll find connection, even in your deepest pain.
-Megan’s expertly trained facilitators are your guides, but the group itself is where the real magic lies.
+You can share your writing, and your experience of writing, with all of this session’s participants in your private Facebook group.
+Truly much more than a standard grief support group, it is a safe, respectful, beautiful place.
+It’s where you’ll find connection, even in your deepest pain.
+Megan’s expertly trained facilitators become your guides, but the group itself is where the real magic lies.
 This is peer support as it should be: awesome.

-When the course ends, you’ll have access to the wider WYG alumni group.
+Finally, when the course ends, you’ll have access to the wider WYG alumni group.
 It’s one of the safest, most fiercely loving and supportive places you’ll find.
-Writers become family inside that community.
-There’s always someone available, 24 hours a day, 7 days a week, through horrible holiday seasons and the ordinary everydays.
+Writers become family inside that space.
+There’s always someone available for community support, 24 hours a day, 7 days a week, through horrible holiday seasons and the ordinary everydays.
 That community has your back in ways the outside world often doesn’t.

-The Writing Your Grief 30 day e-course allows you to find support for things you never thought possible.
+The Writing Your Grief 30 day e-course allows you to get the kind of grief support you never thought possible.

 This course gives you a way to engage with your heart and your grief on a daily basis, helping you listen for your own story within your pain.
 It’s not always easy.
 Grief hurts.
 You won’t find your grief suddenly resolved, but you will find the oddly comforting relief of being allowed to tell the truth.